- 1 envelope instant yeast

 In a large bowl, whisk together the yeast and 3/4 cup of the flour, then whisk in the warm water until smooth.
 Let stand uncovered for 10 to 20 minutes, or until it begins to ferment and puff up slightly.

 Whisk the 2 eggs, oil, salt, and sugar into the puffed yeast slurry until the eggs are well incorporated and the salt and sugar have dissolved.
 With your hands or a wooden spoon, stir in the remaining 3 cups flour all at once.
 When the mixture is a shaggy ball, scrape it out onto your work surface and knead it until smooth and soft, no more than 10 minutes.
 (Soak your mixing bowl in hot water now to clean it and warm it if you would like to use if for fermenting the dough).

-Beat the egg with a pinch of salt for glazing the ring.
+Beat the remaining egg with a pinch of salt for glazing the breads.

-When the ring has tripled in size and the dough does not push back when gently pressed with your finger but remains indented, brush it with the egg glaze.
-Sprinkle it with poppy seeds or sesame seeds, if desired.
-Bake for 45 to 50 minutes or until very well browned.
-After 30 minutes of baking, turn the pan around so that the ring browns evenly.
-When the ring is done, remove it from the oven and let it cool on a rack.
+When the loaves have tripled in size and they do not push back when gently pressed with your finger but remain indented, brush them with the egg glaze.
+If desired, sprinkle with poppy or sesame seeds.
+Bake rolls for 15 to 20 minutes, the 1-pound loaves for 25 to 35 minutes, or the 1 1/2-pound loaf for 35 to 45 minutes, until very well browned.
+After the first 20 minutes of baking, switch the loaves from front to back so that they brown evenly.
+If the large loaf is browning too quickly, tent it with foil.
+When the loaves are done, remove them from the oven and let them cool on a rack.